AI Search Visibility Metrics and KPIs: What to Track Beyond Rankings

 Track assisted conversions using brand search lift and post-AI-exposure behavior.
 Use GA4’s model comparison tool to isolate paths influenced by AI.
 If brand search volume jumps after your content appears in AI answers, that’s a strong signal of influenced outcomes.
 No click needed — the user searched for you later.

-These five KPIs replace outdated click metrics.
-Start with citation frequency and position consistency — the rest builds on them.
+These KPIs replace outdated click-only metrics.
+Start with citation rate and position consistency — the rest builds on them.

 Setting up a manual audit workflow